Robust Dialogue State Tracking with Weak Supervision and Sparse Data: Experimental Results

 \subsection{Performance Comparison}

-We applied TripPy-R to five versions of MultiWOZ to place our method among contemporary work.
-In Figure~\ref{fig:mwoz} we plot TripPy-R's JGA against the performance of state-of-the-art DST methods.
+We evaluated on five versions of MultiWOZ to place TripPy-R among contemporary work.
 Versions 2.1 and 2.2 mainly propose general corrections to the labels of MultiWOZ 2.0.
 Version 2.3 unifies annotations between dialogue acts and dialogue states.
-In contrast, version 2.4---which only modifies development and test portions---removes all values that were mentioned by the system from the dialogue state, unless they are proper names.
+In contrast, version 2.4 removes all values that were mentioned by the system from the dialogue state, unless they are proper names.
+Figure~\ref{fig:mwoz} plots the results.
 The performance of TripPy-R is considerably better on 2.3 and 2.4.
-This can be attributed to a more accurate prediction of the \emph{inform} cases due to better training and test ground truths.
+This can be attributed to a more accurate prediction of the \emph{inform} cases due to better test ground truths.

-For fairness, we restricted our comparison to models that have the same general abilities, i.e., they ought to be open-vocabulary methods without domain or slot specific architectures.
-The SOTA on 2.0~\cite{su2021multi} proposes a unified generative dialogue model to solve multiple tasks including DST, and benefits from pre-training on multiple dialogue corpora. \citet{yu2020score}, \citet{li2020coco} and \citet{dai2021preview} currently share the top of the leaderboard for 2.1, all of which propose TripPy-style models that leverage data augmentation.
-On 2.2, the method of \citet{tian-etal-2021-amendable} performs best with a two-pass generative approach that utilises a mechanism to recover from previously made errors. \citet{cho2021checkdst} report numbers for the method of \citet{mehri2020dialoglue} on 2.3, which is another TripPy-style model that replaces the original BERT encoder with one specialised for handling dialogue data.
-For 2.4, the current SOTA with the properties as stated above is presented by~\citet{ye2021slot} and reported in~\citet{ye2021multiwoz}, which is now surpassed by TripPy-R.
+For fairness, we restricted our comparison to models that have the same general abilities, i.e., they ought to be open-vocabulary and without data-specific architectures.
+The SOTA on 2.0~\cite{su2021multi} proposes a unified generative dialogue model to solve multiple tasks including DST and benefits from pre-training on various dialogue corpora.
+While profiting from more data in general, its heterogeneity in particular did not affect DST performance. \citet{yu2020score}, \citet{li2020coco} and \citet{dai2021preview} currently share the top of the leaderboard for 2.1, all of which propose TripPy-style models that leverage data augmentation.
+The main reason for performance improvements lies in the larger amount of data and in diversifying samples.
+TripPy-R does not rely on more data, but diversifies training samples with token noising and history dropout.
+On 2.2, the method of \citet{tian-etal-2021-amendable} performs best with a two-pass generative approach that utilises an error recovery mechanism.
+This mechanism can correct generation errors such as caused by hallucination, which is a phenomenon that does not occur with TripPy-R. However, their error recovery also has the potential to avoid propagation of errors made early in the dialogue, which is demonstrated by a heightened performance. \citet{cho2021checkdst} report numbers for the method of \citet{mehri2020dialoglue} on 2.3, which is another TripPy-style model using an encoder that was pre-trained on millions of conversations, thus greatly benefiting from specialised knowledge.
+For 2.4, the current SOTA with the properties as stated above is presented by~\citet{ye2021slot} and reported in~\citet{ye2021multiwoz}, which is now surpassed by TripPy-R. The major difference to our model is the use of slot self-attention, which allows their model to learn correlations between slot occurrences.
+While TripPy-R does not model slot correlations directly, it does however explicitly learn to resolve coreferences.